Presentation, Marking and Feedback Standards

 - Scholars receive self and peer feedback during review activities.

-- Written feedback is received for checkpoint tasks only, which typically take place no later than the 6th lesson in a sequence.
+- Written feedback is received for checkpoint tasks only, which take place according to the sequencing of each curriculum plan.

 - Scholars must act on feedback through refinement in blue pen.